Dentistry and Compounding

 There are also a number of manufactured drugs that are no longer commercially available that could be used as well.

-One of the reasons medications from a compounding pharmacist can be so successful is that they are prepared specifically for a patient, created in a sterile environment using the best medical ingredients–and only the ingredients necessary to the treatment.
+Compounded medications offer better outcomes since they are specifically tailored to every patient and are created in a sterile environment using only the best medical ingredients necessary to address each’s oral health problem.
 This is very evident in some of the most popular compounded medications, like Magic Mouthwash.
 That’s the common term for mouthwash that is designed to combat specific issues with oral disease.
 But not all mouthwashes have the “magic”.

 While medications such as a Periogel oral debriding agent/oral wound cleaner are available as a pre-made commercial product, a compounding pharmacy can create the perfect combination in forms and doses that make sense.